nanoflat/articles/cypress and other non-selenium e2e testing tools.md

 Because of fundamental technical choises cypress team did, it's fairly impossible to run tests on non-chromium browsers.

-There are bunch of trade-offs you should be aware https://docs.cypress.io/guides/references/trade-offs.html#Temporary-trade-offs
+There are bunch of other trade-offs you should be aware https://docs.cypress.io/guides/references/trade-offs.html#Temporary-trade-offs

 ## Puppeteer

 ### Concepts

 This is nodejs library that allow you to controll your Crhomium-based browser over DevTools protocol.
 Puppeter is not fully bundled framework as Cypress, which give you both full control over your test automation framework choises, and at same time creates a bit of overhead, as you have to add stuff yourself.
 It's can be more familiar for anyone why was using Selenium before, as you operate with `Browser` object instance for any actions.
-After cypress it's a bit overhead for me.

 Test executes in headless crhomium browser, but you can configure to start it in windiwed mode or start with chrome.
 Differences between browsers https://www.howtogeek.com/202825/what%E2%80%99s-the-difference-between-chromium-and-chrome/